-Even though asparagus can sometimes be spotted growing in a ditch among thick grass, the domesticated varieties do not tolerate weed competition.
-No grasses, no weeds.
-So keep your asparagus bed well-mulched with leaves or straw.
-For the first couple years, weed often and carefully — the roots are near the surface, and can be damaged by weeding tools.
+If grasses or other perennial weeds get established in an asparagus bed it is almost impossible to reclaim the planting.
+So keep your asparagus bed well-mulched from the start, using shredded leaves or straw.
+For the first couple years, weed often and carefully — asparagus roots are near the surface and can be damaged by weeding tools.
 Don't interplant other vegetables in the same bed.
 Asparagus hates competition of any kind.